srsolutionsag/Learnplaces/README.md

 ## Versioning
 We use SemVer for versioning.
 For the versions available, see the tags on this repository.

+## License
+This project is licensed under the GNU LGPLv3 License - see the LICENSE.md file for details.

 ## Acknowledgments
 [composer](https://getcomposer.org/)